SalishSeaCast/tools/docs/python_packaging/library_code.rst

 The exception to using the above notice is if the module contains code that we have copied from somewhere.
 In that case the copyright ownership needs to be changed to make appropriate attribution.
 The license notice may also need to be changed if the code is released under a license other than Apache 2.0.
-If you have questions about the attirbution and licensing of a piece of code, please talk to Doug.
+If you have questions about the attribution and licensing of a piece of code, please talk to Doug.

 The :ref:`salishsea_tools.namelist` is a (rare) example of differently licensed code from another developer that we include in our libraries.